psrenergy/IARA.jl/docs/src/clearing_procedure.md

 Any step of the Market Clearing can be calculated with any of the three model types described above.

-## Non-virtual reservoir settlement
+## Standard Reservoir settlement

-This is a post processing feature related to the revenue of the agents.
+This is a post processing feature related to the revenue of the agents that isn't related to Virtual Reservoirs.
 Notation:
 - $\omega \in \{\text{ex-ante}, \text{ex-post}\}$: subproblem types.
 - $q^{\omega}$: primal variable representing the quantity of energy dispatched in the ex-ante or ex-post physical subproblem.